 West Coast Environmental Law would like to thank the Land Trust Alliance of British Columbia for its generous support for the third revised and updated edition of this publication in 2013.
-West Coast would also like to thank the Real Estate Foundation of British Columbia, the Islands Trust Fund, the Canadian Wildlife Service of Environment Canada and Law Foundation of British Columbia for support and funding that enabled West Coast to complete the first and second editions.
+West Coast would also like to thank the Real Estate Foundation of British Columbia, the Islands Trust Fund, the Canadian Wildlife Service of Environment Canada, the Endswell Foundation, Wildlife Habitat Canada, the BC Ministry of Environment, Lands and Parks and the Law Foundation of British Columbia for support and funding that enabled West Coast to complete the first and second editions.